akbarpunjwani/gcr-syncdata/README.md

 ## We ❤️ Contributors Like You!
 We’re eager to work with you, our user community, to improve these materials and develop new ones.
 Please check out [CLASSROOM API guide](https://developers.google.com/classroom) for more information on getting started.

+## License
+GCR-SyncData is distributed under the MIT license.